ORESoftware/rolo-cholo-yolo/readme.md

 <br>

-4. For each project (rolo, cholo, and yolo) run:
+4. For each package in the packages folder (rolo, cholo, and yolo) run:

 >
 >```bash